kpnguyen21/erdos-coffee-bar/README.md

 <h4 id='Hours'>Business Hours</h4>

-Nook Café closes at 5 pm every weekday and 2 pm on weekends.
-We discovered that the competition stays open for extended hours.
-For example, Cowboy Café, located 3.6 miles from Nook, opens daily between 8 am and 12 am.
-A challenge for Nook in meeting the competition is that the university does not allow alcohol sales within working hours (9 am – 5 pm).
-Thus, the option open to Nook is to consider alcohol sales from 5 pm and consider extended opening hours.
-Our investigation showed that Nook maintains a steady number of patrons during the day but loses them to competition in the tail part of the day.
-Thus, Nook must achieve improved customer retention in the evening and nighttime.
+Nook Café closes at 5 pm on weekdays and 2 pm on weekends.
+We discovered that competitors stay open for extended hours; for instance, Cowboy Café, located 3.6 miles from Nook, operates daily from 8 am to 12 am.
+One challenge for Nook in competing is the university's restriction on alcohol sales during working hours (9 am – 5 pm).
+Therefore, Nook should consider selling alcohol after 5 pm and extending its operating hours.
+Google statistics revealed that while Nook maintains a steady number of patrons during the day, it loses them to competitors later in the day.
+To address this, Nook must focus on improving customer retention during the evening and nighttime hours.

 <p float="center">
   <img src="/Figure/Nook_hours.PNG" width="1000" />